 Inline negatives have to be set manually like standard negatives.
 Therefore, insert these negatives into the corresponding tables and they will automatically apply as soon as you set the standard negatives to “on” in the negatives tab of the according templates.

-Punk negatives are only available in templates that consist of two tables, where at least one of the tables is of the type “Category”, “Verbs” or “Attribute”.
-If activated punk negatives use this templates keywords as negatives for its parent template.
-A parent template is the template that contains the same campaign defining table without additional support tables.
+Punk negatives are available in non-standalone templates for which a corresponding standalone template is existing.
+The corresponding standalone template is the template that contains the same campaign defining table without additional support tables.
+If activated punk negatives use this templates keywords as negatives for the standalone template.
 The Campaign Suite does this fully automatically.
 In contrast to standard and inline negatives it’s not necessary to enter any of these negatives into tables.

 When using broad negatives, you empower Google to block all search queries it considers as having a broad relationship to the particular negative you set.
 Google might block search queries the advertiser considers as relevant.
 Therefore, be careful with the match type “broad” for negatives!